-- The services are physically performed in Uganda by a person who is in Uganda at the time of the supply; - The services are in connection with immovable property in Uganda; - The services are radio or television broadcasting services received at an address in Uganda; - The services are electronic services delivered to a person in Uganda at the time of the supply; - The supply is a transfer, assignment or grant of a right to use a copy right, patent, trademark or similar right in Uganda; and - The services are telecommunication services initiated by a person in Uganda, other than a supply initiated by a supplier of telecommunications services; or a person who is roaming while temporarily in Uganda.
+• The services are physically performed in Uganda by a person who is in Uganda at the time of the supply;

+- The services are in connection with immovable property in Uganda; - The services are radio or television broadcasting services received at an address in Uganda; - The services are electronic services delivered to a person in Uganda at the time of the supply; - The supply is a transfer, assignment or grant of a right to use a copyright, patent, trademark or similar right in Uganda; and - The services are telecommunication services initiated by a person in Uganda, other than a supply initiated by a supplier of telecommunications services; or a person who is roaming while temporarily in Uganda.

-Where the non-resident provides services to non-registered persons in Uganda and they are in the categories above, then such services are classified as having been supplied in Uganda.
+Where a non-resident person provides services to non-registered persons in Uganda and they fall in the categories above, then such services are classified as having been supplied in Uganda.
 The non-resident is required to register for VAT subject to the turnover conditions.
-A nonresident who is required to apply for registration but who does not have a fixed place of business in Uganda must appoint a VAT representative in Uganda within 30 days after being required to apply.
-If the non-resident does not appoint the agent, the Commissioner may do so on behalf of the non-resident.
-The agent should be ordinarily resident in Uganda.
+A non-resident who is required to apply for registration but who does not have a fixed place of business in Uganda must appoint a VAT representative in Uganda within 30 days after being required to apply.
+If the non-resident does not appoint an agent, the Commissioner may do so on behalf of the non-resident.
+The agent should ordinarily be resident in Uganda.

-The agent would be responsible for all the VAT obligations of the nonresident and would be jointly and severally liable for payment of all taxes, fines, penalties and interest imposed on the non-resident under the VAT Act.
+The appointed agent is then responsible for all the VAT obligations of the nonresident and is jointly and severally liable for the payment of all taxes, fines, penalties and interest imposed on the non-resident under the VAT Act.